gyorilab/indra_gpt/README.md

 # INDRA GPT

-If you want to run Bihan's pipeline for extracting statements based on the INDRA JSON schema, do the following:
+If you want to run the pipeline for extracting statements based on the INDRA JSON schema, do the following:

 ```shell